TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 * Service setting
     * Common Settings: Set the two-factor authentication globally for all organization services.
-    * Individual Settings for Each Service: You can set two-factor authentication differently for each service (Cloud Console, Online Contact, Workplace \| Dooray\!, etc.).
+    * Individual Settings for Each Service: You can set two-factor authentication differently for each service (Cloud Console, Online Contact, Dooray!, etc.).
 * Two-factor Authentication setting
     * Not Configured: Users can log in by entering their ID and password without two-factor authentication.
     * Google OTP: After entering ID and password, users can log in by entering the One Time Password provided by the Google OTP app.